FacultadInformatica-LinkedData/Curso2020-2021/HandsOn/Group12/selfAssessmentHandsOn4.md

 - [X] Is trimmed
 - [X] Is properly encoded (e.g., dates, booleans)
 - [X] Includes its datatype
-- [ X Uses the correct datatype (e.g., values of 0-1 may be booleans and not integers, not every string made of numbers is a number)
+- [X] Uses the correct datatype (e.g., values of 0-1 may be booleans and not integers, not every string made of numbers is a number)

 ## Comments on the self-assessment
 _(If required)_